TrainWeb.org Facebook Page

 Two Black Hills Central Railroad scenes.

-A Black Hills Central Railroad passenger car being rebuilt in the Hill City shop building.
-We thanked Rocky for allowing us here and then we set up to photograph the diesel train with Black Hills Central Railroad GP9 63 pulling its train into the Hill City station.
+A Black Hills Central Railroad passenger car being rebuilt.
+We thanked Rocky for allowing us here then set up to photograph the diesel train with Black Hills Central Railroad GP9 63 pulling its train into the station.

 Black Hills Central Railroad GP9 63, ex.
 Progressive Rail 63, exx.
 Chillicothe Brunswick 63, exxx.
 Northeast Kansas and Missouri 63, exxxx.
-Indiana and Ohio 63, nee Chesapeake and Ohio 6178 built by Electro-Motive Division in 1956, waited in Hill City for its next assignment.
+Indiana and Ohio 63, nee Chesapeake and Ohio 6178 built by Electro-Motive Division in 1956, waited for its next assignment.

 We crossed the creek and steamed out of town starting the climb up the Tin Mine Hill with grades of four to six percent, one of the steepest grades used in the United States.

-Harney Peak is the higheast peak east of the Rocky Mountains at 7,242 feet tall.
+Harney Peak is the highest peak east of the Rocky Mountains at 7,242 feet.

 Rolling through the South Dakota forest.